Processes as Wasm instances

 // erlang-inspired · webassembly · rust

-Isolated lightweight processes, fault tolerance, per-actor sandboxing, and secure clusters you can hook into live — on WebAssembly.
+Isolated lightweight processes, fault tolerance, per-actor sandboxing, HTTP/WS/SSE serving, and secure clusters you can hook into live — written in Rust, TypeScript, or Go.

 Each process is an isolated Wasm instance — own stack, heap, syscalls, and permissions.
 One crash can never corrupt another.